auremoser/code-camp-18/README.md

 # code-camp-18
-This is an overview of all possible activities for remixing and use for the Web Development Workshop at the Spring Camp - Technovation Tunisia, March 18-21st, 2018.
-This includes a collection of exercises and slides for a one-day workshop covering an intro of HTML/CSS/JavaScript for 50 women between ages 12-19.
+This is an overview of all possible activities for remixing and use for a Web Development / GH-pages Workshop.
+This includes a collection of exercises and slides for a one-day workshop covering an intro of HTML/CSS/JavaScript for attendees between ages 12-19.

 * [https://mzl.la/cc-site-2018](https://mzl.la/cc-site-2018) - link to all slides/materials
 * [https://mzl.la/cc-2018](https://mzl.la/cc-2018) - link to all code